chef-cookbooks/aix/README.md

 * `stanza` - stanza to change

 ### etchosts

-Add, change or remove entries in /etc/hosts file
+Add, change or remove entries in the /etc/hosts file.

 ```ruby
 aix_etchosts "test" do